Ayungon

 Ayungon (Lungsod sa Ayungon; Bayan ng Ayungon), officially the Municipality of Ayungon, is a municipality in the province of Negros Oriental, Philippines.
 According to the 2024 census, it has a population of 50,688 people.

-Attractions include the Karalaon Bird Sanctuary, the subterranean area of the Mabato Caves, a man-made lake in Banban, and the Pagsalsalan Twin Falls (Maaslum Falls).
+Attractions include the Karalaon Bird Sanctuary,the subterranean area of the Mabato Caves, a man-made lake in Banban, and the Pagsalsalan Twin Falls (Maaslum Falls).

+Etymology

+There are at least two explanations for the origin of the name Ayungon.
+According to Dr. Timoteo S. Oracion of Silliman University, it may date back to the pre-colonial period, when places were often named after prominent individuals.
+In this case, the locality was associated with a fisherman named Ayung, whose dwelling served as a resting place for travelers.
+The area came to be known as “Ayung’s place,” which later evolved into Ayungon with the addition of the suffix “-on.”

+Another account suggests that the name resulted from a misunderstanding between Spanish visitors and a local resident.
+When asked for the name of the place, the native, who was cutting a tree, thought he was being asked his name and replied “Ayung.”
+When asked again, he assumed the question referred to the tree and answered “Dungon.”
+The Spaniards reportedly combined the two responses into “Ayung-Dungon,” which was eventually shortened to Ayungon.

 History

-There are at least two variations of the name's origin.
-According to Dr. Tomoteo S. Oracion of Silliman University, during the pre-colonial periods, a certain locality is named after the most popular person living in it.
-The most popular person happened to be a fisherman named "Ayung", who has his own hut where travellers would stop by.
-It was referred to as "Ayung's Place," which was later suffixed with "-on" to form "Ayungon".
-Another variation revolves around the Spaniards asking a native, who was cutting a tree, about the name of the place.
-The native thought they were asking for his name, so he answered "Ayung".
-The Spaniards asked the same question again, but this time, the native thought they were asking the name of tree he was cutting, so he answered "Dungon".
-The Spaniards coined the term "Ayung-Dungon" to refer to this area, which was later shortened to "Ayungon".

 During the Spanish regime, the original town plaza was located at the beach, which was transferred further inland due to a massive flood.
 The town also suffered an epidemic of smallpox which took away two-thirds of the town's population.
 Old municipal profiles refer to Ayungon as Todos los Santos, though there are no legends to explain that Hispanic name, just as there are no tales elaborating on the ruins of apparently Hispanic fortifications on the Tampocon II shoreline, perhaps because Ayungon's colonial past was not entirely its own.
 For many years, it was a mere barrio of Tayasan, until 1924 when Governor General Leonard Wood came to establish Ayungon as a full-fledged municipality through the recommendation of the then-provincial governor, Enrique Villanueva.

 During World War II, numerous houses were burned, as well as people being tortured and killed.
 Many of them died due to famine and malaria.
 Maximo Romano Enardecido, the mayor at the time, evacuated the municipal government to Pangi, a mountainous village located south of the Poblacion.
 Captain Eugenio “Kusgan” Antonio led the town's guerilla movement.
 The town was liberated in October 1944, and the Americans came in to rehabilitate the town by lending money to pay for war damages.